 Facebook following deployment of the privacy of improving controls last week, Byron Ng, a computer technician from Vancouver, British Columbia, has begun to test whether the controls worked.

-Paris Hilton at the Emmy Awards and his brother Nicolas Barron, as well as other pictures restricted access, according to The Associated Press.
+It turns out they did not.
+Ng was able to go private photos of Paris Hilton at the Emmy Awards and his brother Nicolas Barron, as well as other pictures restricted access, according to The Associated Press.

 The AP said it checked Ng acceding to the request by a photo that Facebook founder Mark Zuckerberg had posted in 2005.